 app.component.ts: This is the startup angular component of every migrated application

-app.module.ts: This module includes all the sub-modules of all the application. e.g. You have two project (csproj): project1.csproj and project2.csproj.
+app.module.ts: This module includes all the sub-modules of all the application. e.g. You have two projects (csproj): project1.csproj and project2.csproj.
 This will yield two sub-modules: project1.module.ts and project2.module.ts

 hello-world.module.ts: This module includes all the components of the hello-world csproj.